circleci/circleci-docs/jekyll/_cci2/insights.md

 <small>
 <i> * The Insights dashboard is not a real time financial reporting tool and should
 not be used for credit reporting.
-The most up to date credit information can be found in the plans and payments tab.</i>
+The most up to date credit information can be found in your organization's Plan Overview.</i>
 </small>

 ---